Jean Elizabeth Geiger Wright: Animal advocacy

 Wright was a central figure in working to pass two bond referendums, in 1978 and 1992, to expand existing animal shelter facilities.
 She also worked with the Humane Society to bolster adoption rates, co-established the Homeless Pet Foundation, and lobbied the Georgia General Assembly to pass animal protection legislation.
 Wright became a member of the Cobb County Animal Control Board in 1987, and served as director of special projects for the Humane Society of Cobb County in the 1990s.

 After her children grew up, Wright fostered dozens of dogs and puppies, to the extent she was known as the "Puppy Lady".

 Personal life

 Jean Geiger married Ernest Elwood Wright on November 10, 1946; the couple had three children, daughters Kris and Kathy and son Robert ("Bob").
 In the late 1940s the family purchased a house and land in Cobb County, which Wright worked for decades to restore to its natural state, seeking out native plants to install.

-Jean Wright died on March 4, 2002; she was survived by her husband and children.
+Wright died on March 4, 2002.